-To be in good academic standing, a student is expected to maintain a cumulative graduate GPA of 3.00 after admission to the program.
+To be in good academic standing, a student is required to maintain a cumulative graduate GPA of 3.00 after admission to the program.
 If a graduate student's cumulative GPA falls below 3.00, the student will be placed on academic probation.
-The student must raise the cumulative GPA to 3.00 on the next 9 hours of approved coursework in order to return to satisfactory academic performance.
+The student must raise the cumulative GPA to at least a 3.00 on the next 9 hours of approved coursework in order to return to satisfactory academic performance.
+DIS credits, transfer credits and courses with S grades cannot be used to satisfy this requirement.